...

 How Could Epilepsy Be Misdiagnosed?

-If you have had a seizure, your first step may be to visit your GP.
+If you have had a seizure, your first step may be to visit your GP or hospital.
 They may refer you to a specialist called a neurologist.
 They may then carry out tests on you.

 Epilepsy can be hard to quickly diagnose.
 This is because there are other medical conditions, such as panic attacks, migraines and fainting, which could cause similar symptoms.
 The NHS states they may not confirm a diagnosis until you have had more than one seizure.